ceford/j4xdemos-data-jdocmanual/manuals/user/en/tags/how-to-use-content-tags-in-joomla.md

 places giving you flexibility to work the way that suits you best.
 This tutorial therefore covers several approaches.

-- Log in to the Administrator Home Dashboard.
-To learn how to do this
-  read: [Logging in or out of the Administrator Dashboard](https://docs.joomla.org/J4.x:Logging_in_to_Joomla "Special:MyLanguage/J4.x:Logging in to Joomla").

 ## Considerations

 Before starting, consider the purpose of tags on the website, especially